 Here’s a rundown of the best performances in a VERY large cast:

 - A Five-time Golden Globe nominee (not for this one), Martin does his usual “father” routine here and is as affable, emotionally clumsy and loving as he was in “Father of the Bride” and its sequel.
 After all his “father” roles, Steve should write a parenting book.
-He doesn’t quite meet his work in “Parenthood” (click here for my review), but finding fault in this kind of fun flick would be a bit nitpicky.
+He doesn’t quite meet the quality of his effort in “Parenthood” (click here for my review), but finding fault in this kind of fun flick would be too nitpicky.
 Martin has also been in “Planes, Trains and Automobiles” as well as “Dirty Rotten Scoundrels” (click here for my review).
 Among his nominations are “Roxanne,” “Parenthood” and “Father of the Bride Part II.”
 In 2014, Martin was given and honorary Oscar in honor of his “extraordinary talents” and his “unique inspiration” he has brought to films.

 - Actually, the best acting is by two-time Primetime Emmy winner and two-time nominee Levy.
 He is simply wonderful as the driven, egotistical braggart who believes the sun rises and sets on the family he has created.
 From a smirk to a sly smile to simply his voice, Levy is in command here.
 He’s even better than he was as the father in “American Pie” and its franchise (click here for my look at the franchise).
 Levy has done excellent work in “Splash” (click here for my review) and as different characters in each of the “Father of the Bride” films.
 Levy won his Emmys and got his nominations for his work on “SCTV.”

 - I wanted to see two-time Golden Globe nominee (not for this one) Hunt, who plays “Kate Baker,” do as well as she did in “Jumanji” with Robin Williams (click here for my review).
 Well, it didn’t happen and while she is competent, Hunt does only OK except for a short scene with one of the kids who gets caught shoplifting.
 Hunt has also been in “The Green Mile” and had her own self-titled syndicated talk show on TV from 2008-2010.
 Hunt was nominated for her self-titled TV series.

 - Carmen Electra surprises here with a nice turn as “Sarina Murtaugh,” who is the very much younger third wife of Levy.
 Electra doesn’t set the screen on fire (although she certainly is beautiful) but does show earnestness and a bit of strength of character you might not expect from “Sarina.”
 She has also been in “Scary Movie” and the movie version of “Starsky & Hutch.”